inneralien/SimShop/docs/intro.rst

 =====
 Intro
 =====
-|SIM| is a tool that makes running command line based Verilog simulations
+SimShop is a tool that makes running command line based Verilog simulations simple.
-simple.

-|SIM| is part of the simulation environment used to run baseline simulations of
-cores purchased from RTLCores.
+SimShop is part of the simulation environment used to run baseline simulations of cores purchased from RTLCores.
 The simulation environment is included with any purchased source level RTL core.
 It is being released under the BSD license for use by anyone who would like an easy way to set up and run Verilog simulations.